Ritik98/mobileReorderFlexbox/README.md

 1. First download the code or clone the repository.
 2. Run the html file by double clicking on it.
-3. you will able to see the result on browser.
+3. You will able to see the result on browser.